Zokni1Coder/Car-dealership-C_Sharp-/README.md

 - Datas from the vehicle will be outwritten

 3. Equals() Overriding
-- Two vehicles are equal when they have the same Licence plate
+- Two vehicles are equal when they have the same License plate

 ### Car class